11 Bizarre Sibling Stories You Won’t Believe Are True

 In 1990, sixteen years after their first daughter was born, Mary and Abraham Ayala gave birth to another baby girl for one reason: so the new baby could be a bone marrow donor for her 16-year-old sister Anissa—and, hopefully, save Anissa’s life.
 Anissa was battling leukemia, and her parents had exhausted all other options.

 Marissa arrived and she was a match: The bone marrow donation worked and Anissa is still healthy today.
 The Ayala family now hopes their story will raise awareness about the need for bone marrow donations.
 Upon graduating from Cal State Long Beach in 2013, Marissa told The Press-Telegram: “I couldn’t be happier and I’m making my own goals and setting my own aspirations.
 And, yes, even though I saved my sister’s life and I’m so happy that she’s here with us today, I have a separate life besides this story.”
-Here’s why siblings are some of the most important people in your life.

 The other Hilton sisters